 SAE AKMP 00-0F-AC:8 or 00-0F-AC:24 can be used as the Base AKMP.

-When there is no Base AKMP, EDKPE is not used.
+When there is no Base AKMP, EDPKE(#395) is not used.

 The three Authentication frames have the Authentication Algorithm Number field set to 9 (EDPKE Authentication).